Facilitation

 Design thinking

-I often use design thinking as an approach when facilitating co-creation.
+I generally use design thinking as an approach when facilitating co-creation.
 Design thinking is an iterative, creative problem-solving process.
 It focusses on first seeking to understand the challenge from a human perspective, before moving into a solution.

-The building blocks of the Design Thinking process
+The building blocks of the Design Thinking process (image: Hasso Plattner Institute of Design at Stanford)

 Behaviour Change